idris-community/idris2-tutorial/src/Appendices/QTT.md

 With all of that background information established, we can finally see how quantity checking actually works.
 Let's follow what happens to a single variable `x` in our context as we perform different operations.

-To illustrate how quantities evolve, I will provide Idris-style context diagrams showing the various cases.
+To illustrate how quantities evolve, we will provide Idris-style context diagrams showing the various cases.
 In these, capital-letter names `T`, `E`, etc. stand for any expression, and `q`, `r`, etc. stand for any quantity.

 ### Variables and Literals